-Latvian Piragi Traditional Recipe – Bacon Onion Bread Rolls
+Latvian Piragi Traditional Recipe – Bacon Onion Bread Rolls the SEO Way

 This is a blog on how to bake bread rolls with the inside stuffed with a choice of filling.
 Traditionally it’s bacon and onion, but I have also tried lamb mince and peas / mint